zeropointnine/tts-audiobook-tool/README.md

 Logic to detect dropped phrases at end of generated audio segments (common occurrence with the Fish model)

-Added utility to transcode and concatenate directory of MP3 chapter files to M4A (for use with the "Enhance existing audiobook" tool)
+Added utility to transcode and concatenate directory of MP3 chapter files to M4A (meant for use with the "Enhance existing audiobook" tool)

 **2025-07-02**